 The mission of the Laboratory of Security Engineering for Future Computing (SEFCOM) at Arizona State University is to make significant impact to our society through innovative research projects, assurable development, and hands-on training programs in the areas of cyberspace security and defense.
 Current research interests include identity management and access control, formal models for computer security, network and distributed systems security including mobile and cloud computing, vulnerability and risk assessment and cyber crime analysis among others.

 - To be one of the leading research laboratories in cyberspace security and defense.

 - To collaborate with other institutions, government agencies, and industrial organizations to advance the state of cyberspace security and defense.

-- SEFCOM is looking for Ph.D students starting from Fall'14 who have a solid background in security and operating systems.
+- SEFCOM is looking for Ph.D students, Postdoctoral Scholars and Research Scientists who have a solid background in security, operating systems, networks, or program analysis.

 - Our social network project website SNGuard is available.

-- June 2013 (Paper): Our paper about shellcode detection and attribution has been accepted by IEEE CNS 2013.
+- June 2015 (Paper): Our paper 'Mules, Seals, and Attacking Tools: Analyzing Twelve Online Marketplaces' has been accepted by IEEE Security & Privacy Magazine.

-- Jan 2013 (Paper): Our paper about Discovery and Resolution of Anomalies in Web Access Control Policies has been accepted by IEEE TDSC.
+- March 2015 (Paper): Our paper 'A Large-Scale Study of Mobile Web App Security' has been accepted by IEEE MoST.

 - January 2015 (Paper): Our paper 'Federated Access Management for Collaborative Network Environments: Framework and Case Study' has been accepted by ACM SACMAT.